the-markup/investigation-youtube-ad-placements/README.md

 The bulk of stats and tables for our hate methodology.

 ### 3-suggestion-analysis.ipynb
 Looks at videos and channels suggested by the API for `hate` terms.
-We cross reference these suggestions with channels that a report published by the [ADL](https://www.adl.org/resources/reports/exposure-to-alternative-extremist-content-on-youtube) identified as "extremist" or "alternative", as well as a channels another report by researchers at [EPFL and UFMG](https://dl.acm.org/doi/abs/10.1145/3351095.3372879) identified as "alt-right" or "alt-lite".
-See the channel lists in `data/input/channel_lists`
+We cross reference these suggestions with channels that a report published by the [ADL](https://www.adl.org/resources/reports/exposure-to-alternative-extremist-content-on-youtube) identified as "extremist" or "alternative", as well as a channels researchers at [EPFL and UFMG](https://dl.acm.org/doi/abs/10.1145/3351095.3372879) identified as "alt-right" or "alt-lite".

 ### 4-data-analysis-social-justice.ipynb
 The bulk of stats and tables for our social justice methodology.

+### 5-rerun-and-check-status.ipynb
+After we shared our findings with Google, re-run the analysis on data collected on March 31, 2021.
+Compare these API responses with those from our original data collection.

+### utils.py
+Contains functions to parse and decipher the API responses.

 ### terms.py
 This contains lists of terms used in the series.
 This includes `hate` terms sourced from the SPLC, RationalWiki.org, and Muslim Advocates. `social_justice` terms sourced from Color of Change, MediaJustice, Mijente, and Muslim Advocates. `adhoc` terms were submitted for comparison against terms in the other lists. `noise` contains randomly generated strings.

 Refer to the "Data" section below for the API status of each of these terms.

 ## Data
 This directory is where inputs, intermediaries and outputs are saved.